 Lane splitting quite literally means riding a motorcycle between two lanes of traffic.
 You “split lanes” to pass other vehicles traveling in the same direction as you.

 When operating a motorcycle, riders must remain in a single traffic lane.
 The only exceptions occur when you need to change lanes, pass other drivers (legally), or prepare to make a left-hand turn.
+Our Houston lane splitting accident lawyers can help if you’ve been in an acccident.

 Texas Motorcycle Insurance Requirements